UPDATE August 2019: Darko.Audio is a member of EISA.

-Darko.Audio covers news and reviews of interesting and affordable hi-fi equipment; it is aimed at anyone striving for better sound quality at home or on the go but especially readers who like to think.
+Darko.Audio covers news and reviews of interesting and affordable hi-fi equipment; it is aimed at anyone striving for better sound quality from modern music, at home or on the go.
+It is especially aimed at readers who like to think.

 Darko.Audio is NOT pay-to-play (see below: “How is Darko.Audio funded?”).
 We do not do sponsored content.
 If we deem it sufficiently interesting, we’ll cover it.
 As of 2018, YouTube videos are a large part of what we do.
 Podcasts too.

 Writers published in these pages are guaranteed to have no direct (or indirect) financial affiliation with any hi-fi or audio equipment manufacturer/distributor/retailer.
-That means no writer has a (secret) side gig as PR representative, show organiser, product photographer or Saturday audio store helper.
+That means no writer has a (secret) side gig as a PR representative, a show organiser, a product photographer or a Saturday audio store helper.

 The majority of articles are penned by John Darko with occasional contributions from Srajan Ebaen (of 6moons) and others: John Grandberg and Phil Wright.
 Srajan’s splendid series of ‘KIH’ (“Keep It Honest”) editorials are listed here.

 How do I tell them apart?